 Basic pillars for a dynamic economy

-Moreover, at European level, all EU institutions and players agree that the future European economy will be based on knowledge.
-Thus there will be a need for more people having specific skills in order to fit easily into the labour market.
-The European Strategy for 2020 is specifically stressing the need for improvement of the educational systems’ performance and the importance of enhancing the attractiveness of higher education systems for students.
+At the European level, all EU institutions and players agree that the future European economy will be based on knowledge.
+Thus, more people will need to have specific skills in order to fit easily into the labour market.
+The European is specifically stressing the need for improvement of the educational systems’ performance and the importance of enhancing the attractiveness of higher education systems for students.

 An offer adapted to the needs of mountain people and territories